PART VIPARTICIPATION OF ENGLISH-SPEAKING AND FRENCH-SPEAKING CANADIANS

 (2) Every federal institution has the duty to ensure that positive measures are taken for the implementation of the commitments under subsection (1).
 For greater certainty, this implementation shall be carried out while respecting the jurisdiction and powers of the provinces.

-(3) The Governor in Council may make regulations in respect of federal institutions, other than the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer or office of the Conflict of Interest and Ethics Commissioner, prescribing the manner in which any duties of those institutions under this Part are to be carried out.
+(3) The Governor in Council may make regulations in respect of federal institutions, other than the Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner or Parliamentary Protective Service, prescribing the manner in which any duties of those institutions under this Part are to be carried out.

 - 2005, c.
 41, s.
 1;